gatsbyjs/gatsby-starter-kitchen-sink/README.md

 # gatsby-starter-kitchen-sink

+# THIS PROJECT IS FOR < v1 of Gatsby — try one of the starters at https://www.gatsbyjs.org/docs/gatsby-starters/

 A Gatsby kitchen sink starter demoing the many capabilities of Gatsby.

 Install this starter (assuming Gatsby is installed) by running from your CLI: